Financial Aid - How to Pay for College

 STARTING YOUR FAFSA FORM

 1. Create an FSA ID (studentaid.gov account): Go to https://studentaid.gov/fsa-id/create-account/launch to create your FSA ID.
-Then, ONE parent/guardian will need to creat their own FSA (Federal Student Aid) ID#.
-It could take 1-2 days to process.
+Then, ONE parent/guardian will need to create their own FSA (Federal Student Aid) ID#.
 These usernames/passwords are needed for starting and signing your FAFSA form.
 If you have trouble getting your FSA ID, here is the CSAC User Reference Guide.

-2. Before starting, it’s a good idea to gather the information needed to complete the FAFSA, per the studentaid.gov website.
-You’ll need information on income, assets, and demographics.
+2. Before starting, it’s a good idea to gather the info you need for you and your parent including

 ~~~~~~~~~~~~~~~~